boddenberg-it/croni/README.md

 Each project page is linked in the navigation bar and shows a table holding latest results of jobs within project.

 ![croni project page](https://boddenberg.it/github_images/croni/croni_project2.png)

+Each job page holds a job-specific timeline similar to timelines above.
 <br>

 ## Configurations